Expected Sensitivity of the Light Dark Matter eXperiment to Long-Lived Dark Photons and Axion-Like Particles: Projected Sensitivity

 \subsection{Sensitivity Estimates}

 Reach estimates for the minimal $A'$ and ALP$-e$ models can be constructed from theoretical calculations of signal production and lifetime detailed in~\cite{Berlin:2018bsc} along with knowledge of the expected signal efficiency and background estimates detailed in this work.
 A few conservative assumptions are made to simplify the calculation of the reach.
 First, as seen in Figure~\ref{fig:LLP_kinematics}, the fraction of beam energy carried away by the ALP or $A'$ differs between masses and is not monoenergetic.
 We make a conservative approximation $E_{a}/E_{\text{beam}} = 0.93$ and $E_{A'}/E_{\text{beam}} = 0.75$, which are the lowest average energy fractions for the ALP and $A'$ masses tested.
 These approximations are used for all ALP and $A'$ masses.
 On average ALPs produce slightly softer recoil electrons, and themselves take larger fractions of the beam energy.
 Second, the kinematics of both ALP and $A'$ production are such that they are very forward with respect to the $z$ (horizontal) axis, seen in Figure~\ref{fig:LLP_kinematics}.
 Therefore, the total distance traveled by the LLP can be approximated as the distance from the target along the beam axis.
 A minimum travel distance of \qty{950}{\mm} is assumed, corresponding to the distance from the target at which the analysis cuts have constant efficiency, as well as a constant signal efficiency of 27\% for all $A'$ and ALP masses.
-These assumptions are justified by Figure~\ref{fig:signaleff}.
+These assumptions are justified by the fact that the efficiency for a given signal sample is constant throughout the HCal (see Appendix ~\ref{app:sig_eff_plot}).

 Reach estimates are calculated at \qty{4e14}{EoT} with 0.5 background events and \qty{1e16}{EoT} with 0.5 background events, 5 background events, and 50 background events.
 Figure~\ref{fig:final_reach_alps_elec} shows the projected physics reach for the ALP-$e$ search at LDMX in these scenarios, compared to existing experimental limits~\cite{Riordan:1987aw, Davier:1989wz, Bjorken:1988as}.
 Figure~\ref{fig:final_reach_aprime} shows the projected physics reach for the $A'$ search at LDMX, compared to existing experimental limits~\cite{BABAR_2009, KLOE_2012, KLOE_2013, LHCb_2020, FASER_2023, KEK_Orsay_update_2012, U70_1991, U70_1992, NA64_2020, NA48_2_2015}.